Berries for Dogs

 In addition to being full of flavonoids that have antioxidant capabilities, berries also contain supplementary antioxidants that help defend cells against damage caused by free radicals.7

-Free radicals enter the environment and your dog’s body via pollution, cigarette smoke, and other industrial grade chemicals.
-These free radicals can eventually cause unregulated cell growth, so removing them from the body is an important component of preventing cancer.
+Free radicals enter the environment and your dog’s body via pollution, cigarette smoke, and other industrial-grade chemicals.
+These free radicals can eventually cause unregulated cell growth, so removing them from the body is important in preventing cancer.

 Antioxidants do just that, and berries like blueberries have an abundance of them ready to take action.19